 X-rays at the hospital are negative, and so the doctor refers Dylan to his general practitioner.
 Dylan sees his doctor, who tells him to rest for a while.
 After a week, Dylan is no better, so he sees a chiropractor.
 The chiropractor sees him for a couple of weeks, but Dylan still isn't improving.

 Finally, Dylan sees an orthopedist, who takes repeat x-rays, and then an MRI.
 The MRI shows two bulging discs in Dylan's cervical region (the neck and upper back).
 The orthopedist says that the car accident caused those discs to bulge.
 He recommends intensive physical therapy and home exercises if Dylan wants to avoid surgery.

-Dylan needs to be aware of Oregon’s statute of limitations for car accidents, which gives him two years to get any lawsuit filed over the crash.
+Dylan needs to be aware of Oregon's statute of limitations for car accidents, which gives him two years to get any car accident injury lawsuit filed over the crash.

-If you have not settled the case, and you don’t file a lawsuit within this two-year time period, your case is over unless you fall within one of the very limited exceptions that might stop the clock.
-Don’t wait until the last minute.
-If you can’t settle your case well before the statute of limitations expires, it may be time to contact an Oregon car accident lawyer.
-Learn more about Oregon Car Accident Laws that could affect your case.
+If you have not settled the case, and you don't file a lawsuit within this two-year time period, your case is over unless you fall within one of the very limited exceptions that might stop the clock.
+Don't wait until the last minute.
+If you can't negotiate a car accident settlement well before the statute of limitations deadline passes, it may be time to contact an car accident lawyer.
+Learn more about Oregon car accident laws that could affect your case.

-As Dylan is recovering from his car accident injuries, he should keep both adjusters informed of his progress.
+As Dylan is recovering from his car accident injuries, he should keep the insurance claims adjuster informed of his progress.

 You want to make sure that the adjuster has all of the medical and financial documentation that supports your claim for damages.
 You also want to make sure that the adjuster has all of the information necessary to evaluate who was at fault in the accident.
 That is important in any case, even a case like Dylan's, where liability will be pretty straightforward given that it was a rear-end collision and the trucker got a ticket.